Kennyalfredo/astro-portfolio/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: "EJPT Certification experience"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "Here is description of my experience of the process of getting the EJPT certification"
-pubDate: "Jun 19 2024"
+pubDate: "September 30, 2025"
-heroImage: "/blog-placeholder-1.jpg"
+heroImage: "/ejpt-blog-placeholder.png"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.